Cahill U.S. Marshal

 An odd western with Duke as an aging Marshal whose sons go astray because daddy isn't home enough.
 They absolutely want his attention and therefore make some 'bad friends' and get involved in a bank robbery.
 Of course things go terribly wrong: nobody was supposed to get hurt, but one of daddy's friends even gets killed, and instead of bad friends, the bank robbers turn out to be real mean bastards.

+In True Grit and Big Jake Wayne's persona was presented as a remnant of some older order, brought back for a limited mission in 'modern times': the sly fox was asked to do some dirty work younger generations were unable to handle.
+The role fitted the aging Duke like a glove (*2).
 In Cahill things are a little different.
 Wayne plays an aging widower who has two young boys back home but prefers to spend his days out there, tracking down bad guys.
-The subject must have been very dear to his heart: like J.D.
+The subject must have been dear to his heart: like J.D.
 Cahill, the actor John Wayne had often been an absent father to his children, always moving on to the next movie.
 His autobiographers Randy Roberts and J.S.
 Olsen go as far as to describe the movie 'close to biographical'.
-This might also have been the reason why John Wayne wasn't happy with the finished movie: in an interview he declared that the movie had "a good theme" but "wasn't a well-done picture, because it needed better writing and a little more care in the making." (*3) Cahill U.S. Marshal is not a bad film, it's rather slow-moving and the action scenes are sparse, but they're well-crafted and the finale - daddy saving his kids by blowing the baddies to hell - is surprisingly violent.
-Cahill is entertaining enough; the problem is that there seems to be a better movie lurking underneath.
+This might also have been the reason why John Wayne wasn't happy with the finished movie: in an interview he declared that the movie had "a good theme" but "wasn't a well-done picture, because it needed better writing and a little more care in the making." (*3)

+Cahill U.S. Marshal is slow-moving and the action scenes are sparse, but they're well-crafted and the finale - daddy saving his kids by blowing the baddies to hell - is surprisingly violent.
+Cahill isn't that bad, but the problem is that there seems to be a better movie lurking underneath.
 John Wayne was sixty-five when Cahill, U.S. Marshal was filmed and had already a cancerous lung removed.
 He was suffering from shortness of breath and had difficulty mounting his horse.
 Filming must have been quite an ordeal but he saves himself with his usually bravura and looks remarkably comfortable in the role of the sly fox.
 George Kennedy (as the leader of the boys' 'bad friends') and Neville Brand (as a half-breed tracker who assists Cahill on his quest), are also quite good, but this 'good theme' of the unsound family relations is treated too superficially.

 Notes: